 LYTTLETON GARDENS: A HOLISTIC AND PRODUCTIVE GARDEN

-Lyttleton Gardens is our organic backyard garden located next to the stores.
+Lyttleton Gardens is our organic community garden located next to Lyttleton Stores.
 Manu, our garden coordinator, is aiming to build a biodiverse system by including multiple productive layers: edible or medicinal ground covers, shrubs, climbers and leguminous nitrogen-fixing plants.
 You’ll find baskets of our organic fruit, vegetables and herbs that we’ve grown for sale in PanTree Produce store and are also used to cook in our Kitchen.

 We’ve created a sustainable garden on a very small budget that works in harmony with nature.
 We turn all of our scraps from the house and shop into beautiful, rich compost.
 We’ve recycled materials local stables (lucerne, horse manure), coffee shops (coffee grinds), and kind customers (leaves and clippings).

 The garden functions as a not-for-profit community outreach organisation and will be running the FarmItForward program linking young farmers with landowners in the Mountains.
 We also run a children’s weekly gardening session and a regular Permaculture Women’s seed saving and packing session.